rodneyshupe/Cookbook/Recipes/Entrees/Poultry/ButterChicken.rst

 Directions
 ----------

-1. Combine the Marinade ingredients except for chicken in a blender and puree until smooth.
-Combine marinade with the chicken in a bowl or ziplock bag.
-   Cover and refrigerate overnight, or up to 24 hours (minimum 3 hrs).
+1. Combine the marinade ingredients except the chicken in a blender and puree until smooth.
+Toss with the chicken in a bowl or ziplock bag, then cover and refrigerate overnight, or up to 24 hours (minimum 3 hrs).
 2. Heat the ghee (butter or oil) over high heat in a large fry pan.
-Take the chicken out of the Marinade but do not wipe or shake off the marinade from the chicken (but don't pour the Marinade left in the bowl into the fry pan).
+Lift the chicken from the marinade without wiping or shaking it off, leaving the marinade left in the bowl behind.
-3. Place chicken in the fry pan and cook for around 3 minutes, or until the chicken is white all over (it doesn't really brown because of the Marinade).
+3. Add the chicken to the pan and cook until white all over, around 3 minutes;
+   it won't really brown because of the marinade.
-4. Add the tomato puree, cream, sugar and salt.
-Turn down to low and simmer for 20 minutes.
-Do a taste test to see if it needs more salt.
+4. Stir in the tomato puree, cream, sugar and salt, turn down to low, and simmer for 20 minutes.
+Taste and add more salt if needed.
-5. Garnish with coriander/cilantro leaves if using.
-Serve with basmati rice and/or `Naan Bread <#basic-flatbread>`__.
+5. Garnish with coriander/cilantro leaves if using, and serve with basmati rice and/or `Naan Bread <#basic-flatbread>`__.